 Under the French mandate (1920 – 1943), and after the declaration of the Republic of Lebanon in 1926, large-scale restoration works kicked off at the

 Palace to recover its original splendor.

-In 1934, the Palace was labelled a “historical building” and was listed in the general inventory of historical and archeological buildings.
+In 1934, the Palace was labeled a “historical building” and was listed in the general inventory of historical and archeological buildings.

 At the onset of the Independence era in 1943, the Palace became the official summer headquarters of the Presidency of the Republic.
 The first President who stayed in it was the Independence President Sheikh Bechara Khalil El Khoury who also supervised the restoration of the Palace (Salamlek and Haramlek), paved its yards and the roads leading to it.

-Deir al-Qamar ,meaning “Monastery of the Moon“is a village in south-central Lebanon, five kilometres outside of Beiteddine, consisting of stone houses with red-tiled roofs
+Deir al-Qamar, meaning “Monastery of the Moon“is a village in south-central Lebanon, five kilometers outside of Beiteddine, consisting of stone houses with red-tiled roofs